 And while low-tier parts certainly still exist, even the cheapest boards are better than they used to be.
-I still don’t recommend them, but they don’t fail as quickly as they used to.
+I still recommend Asus or Gigabyte over, say, ECS, the successor company to Amptron and PC Chips, the makers of so many of the motherboards that drove Intel to intervene.
+But the no-name parts don’t fail as quickly as they used to.

 By 2013, the original reasons Intel started producing motherboards didn’t really exist anymore.
 Intel could exit the market, keep selling the chipsets like they always had been, and treat companies like Asus and Gigabyte as partners rather than partner/competitors.